JMalhotra7/CNN-Pre-Initialization-by-Minimalistic-Part-Learning-for-Handwritten-Numeral-Recognition/README.md

 ### Description
 This paper performs handwritten numeral recognition.
 In this we pre-initialize the convolutional neural networks(CNN) by part learning.
 Two CNNs are pre-intialized with just the top-half(with bottom-half masked) and bottom-half(with top-half masked)of the 5% of the training data respectively.
 The CNNs are fine tuned using the remaining 95% training data.
 The probabilistcs softmax scores of two CNNS are fused to decide the test label.

+### Citation

+If using this code, please cite our work using :

+	Susan, Seba, and Jatin Malhotra.
+"CNN Pre-initialization by Minimalistic Part-Learning for Handwritten Numeral Recognition."
+In International Conference on Mining Intelligence and Knowledge Exploration, pp. 320-329.
+Springer, Cham, 2019.

 ### Usage

 **Step 1.
 Taking 5% samples from training data.**